This condition is a reaction to an untreated streptococcal throat infection.

 In the United States, a child who has a streptococcal throat infection but is not treated has only a less than 1 to 3% chance of developing rheumatic fever.
 However, about half of the children who have had rheumatic fever develop it again after another streptococcal throat infection if that infection is not treated.

-Rheumatic fever occurs after streptococcal infections of the throat but not after streptococcal infections of the skin (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection, caused by Staphylococcus aureus, Streptococcus pyogenes, or both, that leads to the formation of scabby, yellow-crusted sores and, sometimes... read more ) or other areas of the body.
+Rheumatic fever occurs after streptococcal infections of the throat but not after streptococcal infections of the skin (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection that leads to the formation of scabby, yellow-crusted sores and, sometimes, small blisters filled with yellow fluid.
+It is caused by Staphylococcus... read more ) or other areas of the body.
 The reasons why are not known.

 (See also Overview of Bacterial Infections in Childhood Overview of Bacterial Infections in Children Bacteria are microscopic, single-celled organisms.
 Only some bacteria cause disease in people.
 Other bacteria live inside the intestinal tract, genitourinary tract, or on the skin without causing... read more .)